 100% Completion: An odd case, as each game tracks your completion, but not all content counts toward your percentage.
 As a general rule, missions, strongholds, activities, and collectibles count toward 100% completion, but diversions, challenges, assassinations, vehicle thefts, stunt jumps, barnstorming, and property ownership do not.

 A Crib Owner Is You: Every game in the series has this, but the way it is used varies from game to game.
-In Saints Row 1 all of the cribs are rewarded with story progression with most being unlocked after beating a rival gang.
-In Saints Row 2 a few cribs are unlocked at the start and the rest must be bought at different locations around the city.
+In 1, all of the cribs are rewarded with story progression, with most being unlocked after beating a rival gang.
+In 2, a few cribs are unlocked at the start and the rest must be bought at different locations around the city.
 They can also be upgraded with different decorations that are bought from within the crib itself.
-In Saints Row The Third cribs are unlocked in a similar way as the first game along with a downgraded form of crib customization that only changes the exteriors of the buildings.
-Finally, in the most recent game cribs were removed from the sandbox in favor of a single spaceship hub outside of the main world.
+In The Third, cribs are unlocked in a similar way as the first game along with a downgraded form of crib customization that only changes the exteriors of the buildings.
+Finally, in the most recent game, cribs were removed from the sandbox in favor of a single spaceship hub outside of the main world.

 A.K.A.-47: A couple are shoutouts, the others are clearly certain weapons with a different name.